AnyLog-co/documentation/training/advanced/Network Setup.md

 This document details deployment of AnyLog nodes using the CLI of the participating nodes.

+## Deployment Prerequisites
+* Docker installed
+* Docker hub key
+* Active license key

+## Configuring nodes using a script file
-Alternatively, the configuration commands for each node can be organized in a file and processed using the following command (on the CLI):
+The configuration commands for each node can be organized in a file and processed using the following command (on the CLI):
 ```
 process [path and file name with the script]
 ```